Gut Health And Your Skin

 Communication between our gut and our brain is ongoing.
 Bad gut health affects the brain and can cause symptoms of brain fog

-For instance, some people develop brain fog after eating certain foods (Thanksgiving dinner?), such as gluten.
+For instance, some people develop brain fog after eating certain foods (Thanksgiving dinner perhaps), such as gluten.
 Why? because it triggers inflammation in the gut.
 If you have digestive problems, your gut may be playing a role in brain fog.

 Hydration improves the health of tissues in your body and has a positive impact on the functioning of your digestive tract.